 This case study of Operation Modulus, an innovative violence and anti-social behaviour intervention aimed at a gang of young people.
 It shows how partnership, co-production and an outcome-focus can be successfully put into practice, and demonstrates that leadership is an additional essential element of successfully ‘operationalising Christie’.

 This think piece considers that we may learn much from a systematic approach to policy failure.
 Summary The ethos of What Works Scotland is to seek out evidence around relevant areas of public service reform to understand why certain processes,

-See details of this exciting new WWS initiative aimed at senior public service leaders here.
-The research-based degree is designed to develop senior leaders’ capacity for critical and analytical thinking, knowledge and understanding of the intersection between public service leadership and
+Get details of this exciting new What Works Scotland initiative aimed at senior public service leaders.
+The research-based degree is designed to develop senior leaders’ capacity for critical and analytical thinking, knowledge and understanding of the intersection between public service

 See new blog from Claire Bynner and Ken Gibb here.